 Eventually our time at the restaurant came to an end and we were off to the airport.
 We were delighted to find our bags waiting for us there and everyone checked in successfully.

 Since this is a low-volume airport, the security line was not open until a specified time.
-We were free to explore the town -- which took about 10 minutes -- the highlight was the grocery store.
+We were free to explore the town.
+That took about 10 minutes.
+The highlight was the grocery store.

 Our flight was operated by First Air, a Canadian airline.
 We had never heard of it before, but it celebrated its 70th anniversary this year.
 It is wholly owned by the Inuit people of Quebec.
 Its flight magazine was printed in three languages: English, French and Inuktitut, which has an interesting written form.